-All practical channels are band-limited (either low-pass or band-pass) and the channel bandwidth limits the maximum data rate.
-We will study two theorems, the Nyquist no-ISI criteria and Shannon's capacity theorem, that provide some guidance about maximum data rates that can be achieved over a bandlimited channel.
+All practical channels are band-limited - either lowpass or band-pass.
+There are two theorems, the Nyquist no-ISI criteria and Shannon's capacity theorem, that provide some guidance about maximum data rates that can be achieved over a bandlimited channel.